 In a military cut, the sides and back do not necessarily need to be buzzed, but an undercut is incomplete without the sides and back being gradually buzzed.

 Short, Simple and Striking Military Haircuts For Men

-This haircut allows the gradual reduction of hair length from sides and back until the hair turn entirely invisible.
-In regular fade haircut, the hair on the back and sides end up at the natural hairline.
+This haircut allows the gradual reduction of hair length from sides and back until the hair turns entirely invisible.
+In a regular fade haircut, the hair on the back and sides end up at the natural hairline.

 This high fade haircut is used by most of the military men as it is very easy to maintain.
 In this haircut, the hair length is gradually reduced from sides and back.
 It completely disappears from the temples and about 2 inches before the natural hairline.